GeekyAnts/nativebase-docs/docs/next/keyboard-avoiding-view.md

 ---
 id: keyboard-avoiding-view
 title: KeyboardAvoidingView
+metaTitle: KeyboardAvoidingView | NativeBase
+metaDescription:  In NativeBase KeyboardAvoidingView provides a view that moves out of the way of virtual keyboard automatically.
+More information on KeyboardAvoidingView here.
 ---

 Provides a view that moves out of the way of virtual keyboard automatically.
 It solves the common problem of views needing to move out of the way of the virtual keyboard.
 It can automatically adjust either its height, position, or bottom padding based on the keyboard height.